kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 imageMoveAnimator?.startAnimation()
 ```

-> **Note:** If for some reason you don't find specifying your own spring parameters exciting, there is also a convenience initializer `init(dampingRatio:, initialVelocity:)` for `UISpringTimingParameters` where 1.0 is a critically damped spring and values less than 1.0 will be under-damped.
+> **Note:** If for some reason you don’t find specifying your own spring parameters exciting, there is also a convenience initializer `init(dampingRatio:, initialVelocity:)` for `UISpringTimingParameters` where 1.0 is a critically damped spring and values less than 1.0 will be under-damped.

-Here's the breakdown:
+Here’s the breakdown:

-1. Create constants for the mass and stiffness values
+1. Create constants for the mass and stiffness values.
-2. Derive the critical damping ratio using the formula stated above
+2. Derive the critical damping ratio using the formula stated above.
-3. Reduce this ratio to give an under-damped spring
+3. Reduce this ratio to give an under-damped spring.
-4. Create a spring timing parameters object
+4. Create a spring timing parameters object.
 5. Use the designated initializer, passing in the new timing parameters.

-Note that because you're using spring timing parameters, the _duration is ignored_.
+Note that since you’re using spring timing parameters, _duration is ignored_.
 You also have to add the animations separately when using this initializer.

-Build and run and you'll see the frog move in a more springy way.
-Experiment with the multiplier used in line 3 above and see what effects this has on the animation.
+Build and run, and you’ll see the frog move in a more spring-like fashion.
+Experiment with the multiplier used in line 3 above and see what effect this has on the animation.

-There's one additional value when you create the spring timing parameters - the initial velocity.
-This allows you to tell the Spring System if the object being moved in the animation is already moving - in which case it can make the animation look more natural.
-In the running app, you can drag the frog around and when you release it, it will move back to where it started.
-If you do this quite quickly, you'll see that when you let go the frog suddenly starts moving in the opposite direction, so it doesn't look quite right.
+There’s one additional value when you create the spring timing parameters — the initial velocity.
+This means you can tell the Spring System that the object has momentum at the start of the animation — in which case it can make the animation look more natural.
+In the running app, you can drag the frog around, and when you release it, it will move back to where it started.
+If you do this quite quickly, you’ll see that when you let go, the frog suddenly starts moving in the opposite direction.
+It doesn’t look quite right.

-The initial velocity is a `CGVector`, measured in units that correspond to the total animation distance - that is, if you are animating something by 100 points, and the object is already moving at 100 points per second, the vector would have a magnitude of 1.0.
+The initial velocity is a `CGVector`, measured in units that correspond to the total animation distance — that is, if you are animating something by 100 points, and the object is already moving at 100 points per second, the vector would have a magnitude of 1.0.

-You're going to amend the app so that the velocity of the pan gesture used to move the frog is taken into account in the spring animation.
+You’re going to amend the app so that the velocity of the pan gesture used to move the frog is taken into account in the spring animation.
 First, change the `animateAnimalTo(location:)` method signature to include a velocity parameter:

 ```swift
 private func animateAnimalTo(location: CGPoint,